ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

 # *Set-up* e *tear-down*

--   The inelegance lies in the fact that we must create the `image`, `camera`, and `tracer` objects in every test.
+-   The repetition arises because we must re-initialize the `image`, `camera`, and `tracer` objects in every test.

 -   Test frameworks (not all 🙁) usually provide the ability to invoke *set-up* procedures to create the objects on which the tests are then executed.